cch123/golang-notes/channel.md

 	// 发送 goroutine 对应的 sudog 队列
 	sendq waitq // list of send waiters
 	// lock protects all fields in hchan, as well as several
 	// fields in sudogs blocked on this channel.

-//

 	// Do not change another G's status while holding this lock
 	// (in particular, do not ready a G), as this can deadlock
 	// with stack shrinking.
 	lock mutex
 }
 ```

+### send

+### receive

+### close
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIyNzkyNTkyLDEzNzg3NTI4ODNdfQ==
+eyJoaXN0b3J5IjpbLTI1MzMwNjI0MiwxMzc4NzUyODgzXX0=
 -->